matrix-org/matrix-rust-sdk-crypto-wasm/README.md

     ```

 2. Import the library into your project and initialise it.

-   The library must be initialised before it can be used, else it will throw an error.
+    On Web platforms, the library must be initialised by calling `initAsync`
+    before it can be used, else it will throw an error.
+This is also recommended
-   On Web platforms, the library will use `fetch` to get the WebAssembly binary, which should be handled by most bundlers.
+    on other platforms, as it allows the WebAssembly module to be loaded
+    asynchronously.

     ```javascript
     import { initAsync, Tracing, LoggerLevel, OlmMachine, UserId, DeviceId } from "@matrix-org/matrix-sdk-crypto-wasm";